rus0000/jsinheritance/README.md

 * When JavaScript runtime looks for a property, with a given name, on an object, it first examines object itself, and then all objects down its prototype chain

 ## Built-in constructor functions
-Here is a list of most popular JavaScript built-in constructors.
-They are constructors, not just objects - this is important!
+This is a list of most popular JavaScript built-in constructors.
+They are constructors, not just functions, objects or namespaces - this is **important!**
 * Array
 * Boolean
 * Date
-* Error
+* Error, and its derrivatives
 * Function
 * Math
 * Number